top of page

 Bilingual Peer Mental Health Specialist

-Tatiana is a licensed clinical psychologist who has supported birthers both during and after their perinatal period to work through a range of issues including anxiety, depression, and a wide range of other symptoms.
+Tatiana is an English and Spanish speaking licensed clinical psychologist who has supported birthers both during and after their perinatal period to work through a range of issues including anxiety, depression, and a wide range of other symptoms.

 Tatiana wants to decrease stigma and promote the importance of perinatal mental health support because she believes quality support can be life-changing.